-Theresa May will face the toughest week of her leadership since the last one.
+Theresa May will wake up on Monday morning to face the toughest week of her leadership since the last one.

 With Tory MPs and even allegedly ministers plotting her downfall and the abandonment of her withdrawal agreement, the next few days could be very hairy indeed.